-The best and worst of the 2020 Reds was on full display in the first game of their postseason series against Atlanta.
+The best and worst of the 2020 Reds were on full display in the first game of their postseason series against Atlanta.
 Reds pitchers throttled the potent Braves offense for 12 innings, piling up 21 strikeouts.
 That’s an all-time club record for a single game.
 But time and again the Reds offense came up with lousy at bat after lousy at bat when they just needed to put the ball in the outfield.
 They were shut out for 13 innings on one extra-base hit.

 This was the first time the Reds had been in a postseason game since the end-of-an-era 2013 loss in Pittsburgh and in the first postseason series since the crushing NLDS loss in 2012 (too soon to talk about that one).
 After today’s defeat, the Reds will have to win tomorrow to avoid elimination from the postseason tournament.